josephinedesplanques/CART315-repo/Process/Journal.md

 *`}`*

-1.5f was too high, the game was getting way too crazy too fast, so after some changes I settled with ***`*1.1f`*** so that the game still became more challenging quickly, but it didn’t feel too overwhelming straight away.
+1.5f was too high, the game was getting way too crazy too fast, so after some changes I settled with ***`*1.1f`*** so that the game still became challenging quickly, but it didn’t feel too overwhelming straight away.

 I then wondered how it would affect the player if the blip sound had a higher pitch every time it hit a wall.